Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Introduction

-The limitations of existing CKD frameworks are multiple and need proper solutions.
-Firstly, most of them do not support the on-line acquisition of knowledge regarding new \emph{tasks} by pretrained DNNs. \emph{Task}, in this sense, comprises a set of semantic classes on which DNN inference and training is performed, using appropriate data.
-Typically, the knowledge of each DNN node is statically limited to a specific collection of tasks defined before framework deployment (during original training).
-In the only relevant framework that does use \emph{continual learning} (CL) for dynamic acquisition of novel tasks, knowledge transfer is limited to distillation of a trained GAN by a VAE and can happen only once \cite{ye2021lifelong}.
-Secondly, the non-task-agnostic nature of these frameworks limits their potential.
+Although general KD and CL have previously been combined \cite{LiTNNLS_KDCLSurvey, SzatkowskiWACV2024_AdaptTeacher}, the situation is different for CKD.
+Existing CKD frameworks cannot acquire new tasks on-line: nodes remain limited to predefined tasks, and the sole CKD method that employs \emph{Continual Learning} (CL) for dynamic acquisition of novel tasks allows only a one-off GAN-to-VAE distillation \cite{ye2021lifelong}.
+The non-task-agnostic nature of these frameworks also limits their potential.
 The DNN students in such frameworks acquire knowledge only when being aware of the task boundaries, i.e., when the switch of training data from an old task to a new one is fully defined and known \cite{zhang2018deep, guo2020online, yao2020knowledge, liu2024wisdom}.
 In classification problems, a \emph{task boundary} is defined as the last data point of the previous task learned before the first data point of the new task to be learned.
-Finally, the performance of existing CKD frameworks is significantly decreased when only a data subset is available during training, which is closer to a real-world scenario.
+Finally, the performance of existing CKD frameworks drops significantly when only a data subset is available during training, which is closer to a real-world scenario.
 Consequently, they cannot operate in a dynamic realistic environment, where raw unlabelled data is the only input.